fhuang959/CLIPCO-Website/README.md

 # CLIPCO-Website
 CLIPCO Website
-here are some of the pages for the CUSDCLIPCO website.
+here are some of the pages for the CUSD CLIPCO website.